hishamahamad/hishamahamad/README.md

-Welcome to my not-so-promising repo.
+Welcome to yet another digital wasteland.
 I use it to host recreational code, mainly.

 <!---